nfcpy/nfcpy/docs/overview.rst

 * Testbed devices are are verfied to work with the latest stable nfcpy release.
-Test platforms are Ubuntu Linux (usually the latest version), Raspbian (with a Raspberry Pi 2 Model B), and Windows (currently a Windows 8.1 virtual machine).
+Test platforms are Ubuntu Linux (usually the latest version), Raspbian (with Raspberry Pi 2 Model B), and Windows (currently a Windows 7 virtual machine).
 No tests are done for MAC OS X because of lack of hardware.

 * All device architectures with a PN532 or PN533 suffer from a